nuelaonu/nuelaonu/README.md

-- 👋 Hi, I’m Emmanuela Onu
+- 👋 Hi, I’m Emmanuela Onu.
+I'm a DevOps Engineer at a Start-up
-- 👀 I’m interested in Devops Enginner or Cloud Computing Engineer entry level jobs.
-I'm a problem solver and learn quickly
-- 🌱 I’m currently learning how to create a continous Delivery Pipeline
+- 🌱 I love creating CI/CD Pipelines in Azure and Jenkins
 - 💞️ I’m looking to collaborate on any cloud or entrpreneur projects
-- 📫 You can reach me at emmanuela.onu21@gmail.com
+- 📫 You can reach me at nuelaonu@gmail.com

 <!---
 nuelaonu/nuelaonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.